arjavjain5203/RideGuard/docs/setup-and-running.md

 ## Recommended Local Path

-The current repo is easiest to run fully in Docker with PostgreSQL, the backend API, and the frontend web app under one Compose stack.
+The current repo is easiest to run fully in Docker with PostgreSQL, Redis, the backend API, a Celery worker, and the frontend web app under one Compose stack.

 ### 1. Start the full stack